nikita-volkov/scala-and-xwt-sample/README.md

 #Project Status
 This project covers advanced features such as components composition, state (model) management, event handling and data binding.
 It is tested with Scala 2.10.

-#Running
+#Issues

+##Main thread on Mac
-Run the `ScalaAndXwt` app file.
-If you're on Mac due to [this issue](http://stackoverflow.com/q/3976342/485115) you'll have to append `-XstartOnFirstThread` to VM parameters in your run configuration.
+Due to [this issue](http://stackoverflow.com/q/3976342/485115) you'll have to append `-XstartOnFirstThread` to VM parameters in your run configuration.

+##No jars for platforms other than Mac included in project's repository
+Currently this distribution includes only `org.eclipse.swt.cocoa.macosx` library of all SWT libraries for different platforms.
+To be able to run this project on platforms other than Mac you'll have to provide it with the appropriate jar or just use the Eclipse-plugin version of this project maintained on the `develop` and `master` branches.

 #Useful Links
 Unfortunately there's not much decent documentation on XWT around yet, so I grouped the links I found useful while exploring this technology: